 Introduction: The Art of the Pivot

-In threat intelligence, the difference between a collection of indicators and a comprehensive threat picture often comes down to one skill: pivoting.
+In threat intelligence, the difference between a collection of indicators and a coherent threat picture often comes down to one skill: pivoting.

 Pivoting is the process of following digital breadcrumbs – domains to IP addresses, hashes to infrastructure, alias to forum post, following the breadcrumbs to uncover the broader context behind an adversary’s activity.
 It’s the connective tissue that turns data points into insight.

-If you’ve ever tried to move a sofa up a narrow stairwell while Ross screamed “PIVOT!” at you – you already understand an essence of cyber threat intelligence.
-Because, let’s be honest – in CTI, we’re all trying to move unwieldy chunks of data up the narrow staircase of time, hoping it doesn’t crash down on us before we reach insight (help.)
+If you’ve ever tried to move a sofa up a narrow stairwell while Ross screamed “PIVOT!” at you — congratulations, you already understand the essence of cyber threat intelligence.
+Because, let’s be honest: in CTI, we’re all trying to move unwieldy chunks of data up the narrow staircase of time, hoping it doesn’t crash down on us before we reach insight (help)

 The humble pivot – an analyst superpower the helps us turn a single suspicious hash or domain into a web of connections that actually means something *ehem* dare I say actionable?